archanababu/pythonworkspace/README.md

 I've followed the same steps to create my first hello world program in python.

-After successfully setup of python in visual studio, now lets configure it to github repository by following these steps
+After successful setup of python in visual studio, now lets configure it to github repository by following these steps

 1. Goto https://git-scm.com/downloads and download the latest version for your operating system.